-- Installation of this kit should ONLY be performed by persons experienced in the installation and proper operation of disc brake systems.
-Before assembling this Wilwood disc brake kit, double check the following to ensure a trouble free installation. - Inspect the contents of this kit against the parts list to ensure that all components and hardware are included.
+Installation of this kit should ONLY be performed by persons experienced in the installation and proper operation of disc brake systems.
+Before assembling the Wilwood rear axle disc brake kit, double check the following items to ensure a trouble-free installation.

 •Make sure this is the correct kit to fit the axle housing flange, not necessarily the rear end make.
-Many times aftermarket manufacturers put a different make of axle housing flange on the stock rear end housing (Figure 6).
+Many times after market manufacturers put a different make of axle housing flange on the stock rear end housing (see Figure 7).
 Example; Big Ford rear ends with Olds-Pontiac flanges, therefore, an Olds-Pontiac rear disc brake kit would be the correct kit to order.
 Also, shock clearance may be a problem.
 They may have to be modified and/or relocated to clear the Wilwood kit after final assembly.